fl101/awardfares-blog/_posts/2023-11-02-us-china-award-flights.md

 ### All Nippon Airways (ANA)

 ANA flies daily from Haneda (HND) and Narita (NRT) to Los Angeles, San Francisco, Seattle, Washington, New York, and Houston.
 It's also easy to connect to Beijing, Shanghai, and other destinations in Mainland China.

-As with JAL, keep in mind that Japan might be restrictive when it comes to transit visas and transfer requirements.
-Check this information before booking your flights.

 **How to book**: United Mileage Plan, SAS EuroBonus, Aeroplan